Who says that effects pedals are only for guitarists and bassists?

 Final Thoughts on the TC Helicon Mic Mechanic 2

-The Mic Mechanic 2 is a simple and effective pedal that gives you the straightest possible road to great sounding vocals.
-If you’re a backup vocalist that doesn’t need harmonies, or a lead vocalist that sticks to traditional vocal tones, then this is all the pedal you need, and it comes in at a really solid price point.
+The Mic Mechanic 2 is a simple, practical pedal with the straightest possible road to great-sounding vocals.
+If you’re a backup vocalist who doesn’t need harmonies or a lead vocalist who sticks to traditional vocal tones, this is all the pedal you need, and it comes in at an excellent price point.

-If you’re looking for the best vocal processor money can buy, then this pedal from Boss’ 500 series is the right pedal for you.
+If you’re looking for the best vocal processor money can buy, this pedal from Boss’ 500 series is the right one for you.
 Play guitar?
 This pedal has you covered with guitar effects as well.

 Boss has a wide range of vocal effects pedals that they have created over the years, a few more of which have landed a spot on this list, but none are more powerful than the VE-500.
 Like the other pedals in Boss’ 500 series, the VE-500 gives you just about every imaginable vocal effect you can think of and does them at a no-compromise level of quality.

-This pedal is built like a tank and can easily withstand long tours on the road.
-Key specs include stereo In/Out, MIDI functionality to use with guitars or keyboards, and the pedal is capable of working with both condenser and dynamic microphones.
+This pedal is like a tank and can easily withstand long tours on the road.
+Key specs include stereo In/Out, MIDI functionality for guitars or keyboards, and the pedal can work with condenser and dynamic microphones.

 The default controls for the VE-500 are centered around navigating presets.
 Footswitches 1 and 2 allow you to navigate up and down between patches, while the third footswitch lets you toggle on and off the harmonies.

 These parameters are fully customizable through the LED screen.
 The knobs correlate to Patches, Harmony Level, and Reverb in the default setting, but these can be set up to control any parameter with any effect you choose.
-This is done using the sets of buttons below that let you move through the settings.
+This is done using the buttons below that let you navigate the settings.

-The top of the pedal has all your inputs/outputs, including instrument In/Thru, making this an ideal pedal to use with other instruments that can be sent to front of house.
+The top of the pedal has all your inputs/outputs, including instrument In/Thru, making this an ideal pedal to use with other devices that can be sent to the front of the house.
 This also makes the VE-500 an easy pedal to integrate onto a pedalboard.

-The VE-500 has essential effects that any vocalist can benefit from using such as Enhance, which helps with the EQ, Presence, Sparkle, and Compression.
-There is also a really effective De-Esser to help round off hard S’s, P’s, and F’s that a pop filter would otherwise be used for.
+The VE-500 has essential effects that any vocalist can benefit from, such as Enhance, which helps with the EQ, Presence, Sparkle, and Compression.
+There is also an effective De-Esser to help round off hard S’s, P’s, and F’s that a pop filter would otherwise be used for.

-The pitch correction can go from subtle to stylistic, and is a great way to give yourself some extra confidence on stage.
-The VE-500 is specifically designed to integrate with guitars and as a result has an excellent sounding Vocoder effect if you ever need to cover “Jambi” or “Rocky Mountain Way”.
+The pitch correction can go from subtle to stylistic and is a great way to give yourself extra confidence on stage.
+The VE-500 integrates with guitars and has an excellent-sounding Vocoder effect if you ever need to cover “Jambi” or “Rocky Mountain Way.”

 - Effect Type: Vocal Multi-Effects